-Faina Kofman has been a member of NEC's Preparatory School piano faculty since 1982.
+Faina Kofman was a member of NEC's Preparatory School piano faculty from 1982 through 2016.

 Born and educated in Russia, Kofman graduated with a B.A. summa cum laude from Gnessin College of Music in Moscow, where she studied with Samuel Alumian and Evelina Gorkina, and received her Master of Music at the New England Conservatory, where she studied with Leonard Shure and Yuriko Takahashi.